 National Park Service Free Campground

-In addition to campgrounds where you are required to pay a fee, Death Valley has several free, developed camping areas too.
+In addition to fee campgrounds, Death Valley National Park has several free, developed camping areas too.
 That’s not something you see in every park so I feel like I should mention those.
 Again, these were campgrounds we saw and drove through.

 Emigrant Campground is about 40 minutes from Furnace Creek and closer to the Stovepipe Wells area.
 It’s really just a lot with 10 tent only sites right off the road but it’s always open and first come first served.
 At an elevation of 2100 ft. it should be a bit cooler than Furnace Creek.
 It’s basic but you can’t beat free.
 I would definitely pitch my tent here in a pinch.

-The free, first come first served, open year round Wildrose Campground is located off Wildrose Road is in a really remote area of the park.
+The free, first come first served, open year round, Wildrose Campground is located off Wildrose Canyon Road in a more remote area of the park.
 The campground is primitive.
 It’s basically just a gravel lot but there are 23 sites with pit toilets and water.
 It’s also at an elevation of 4100 ft. so it’s much much cooler.
 Even though the campground is open year round, sometimes because of weather, the road to get there is not.
 Always check NPS.gov before you go.

-There’s a lot of opportunity for backcountry camping in Death Valley.
-I have no first hand knowledge so I can’t recommend any particular area.
+There’s plenty of opportunity for backcountry (fee) camping in Death Valley National Park.
+I have no first hand knowledge, so I can’t recommend any particular area.
 The National Park Service has downloadable info here with the regulations and suggested areas.

 Park Hotels + Lodging

-Stovepipe Wells Village, has a hotel, restaurant, saloon and gift shop.
+Stovepipe Wells Village, (currently closed) has a hotel, restaurant, saloon, gift shop and gas station.
 They’ve been serving drinks and renting rooms to weary travelers or workers since 1926!
 If I was going to stay in a hotel, this would be my pick.
 I loved the cute old western vibe.
 We didn’t get to see much of it since it was closed because of the pandemic but I was told it would be open soon for busy season.

 On the west side, right outside the park is small resort in Panamint Springs.
-Apparently this area has also been servicing travelers and workers for a long time too.
+This area has also been servicing travelers and workers for a long time too.
 There’s hotel lodging, a campground, a restaurant, bar and camp store.
 The lodging is currently closed but campground is open.

 What To Do in Death Valley National Park

-Death Valley is HUGE!
+As I mentioned before, Death Valley is HUGE!
 There is plenty to do and see by car but there are a lot of unpaved roads.
-Unless you have a 4×4 and/or a high clearance vehicle, there’s a lot you won’t see either.
-We were able to do of most of what we planned on for a first time visit but I do feel like we missed out on a lot of the park.
-There are so many unpaved roads to explore.
-I’m determined to go back in a truck or a Jeep one of these days.
-Here’s just a few of the things you can do in Death Valley National Park.
+Unless you have a 4×4 and/or a high clearance vehicle, there’s quite a few things you can’t get to.
+We were able to do of most of what we planned on for a first time visit but I do feel like we missed out on a lot hidden gems in the park because of not having a 4×4.
+I’m determined to go back in a truck or a Jeep to drive some of the unpaved roads.
+Here’s just a few of the fun things you can do in Death Valley National Park.

 Death Valley National Park has two visitor centers.
 One at Furnace Creek and one at Scotty’s Castle.
 Furnace Creek is where the official thermometer is.
 Due to the pandemic, it’s closed right now but they have opened up a makeshift book store in a meeting room adjacent to the vc so you can still buy park books and souvenirs.
 When it’s operational, the visitor center is open every day 8am – 5pm.
 The visitor center has a film about the park, interpretive info and of course rangers, to answer any questions.